1977 (The-Dream album)

-1977 (also known as Terius Nash: 1977) is the fourth album by American R&B singer, songwriter, and producer The-Dream.
+1977 (also known as Terius Nash: 1977) is the fourth studio album by American singer-songwriter The-Dream.
 It was originally released as a free download on August 31, 2011, through the singer's Radio Killa website.
 Recorded over the course of two weeks, the album was issued in response to contractual issues with The-Dream's label, Def Jam Recordings, delaying the production of his planned IV Play album.
 1977 was later released for commercial sale by Def Jam on December 18, 2012, and IV Play followed in 2013.

 Recording

 Following issues with his contract with Def Jam Recordings, production on The-Dream's purported fourth studio album Love IV MMXII halted, having originally been due for release of September 20, 2011.
 As a result, The-Dream recorded additional material for a new album titled 1977 – named after the year of his birth – which he intended as a stopgap release following the delays to Love IV MMXII; the recording was done over the course of two weeks.